Anna-Karenina/ssme/README.md

 The name of the project was chosen for a reason: **SSME** or **RS-25** is the name of the [main engine of the space shuttle](https://en.wikipedia.org/wiki/RS-25).

+This is a helper for launching our nodejs applications.

 At first glance it may seem that this is another [forever](https://github.com/foreversd/forever) or [pm2](https://pm2.keymetrics.io/), the feature of this project in *all-in-box* solution including desktop application, and in the future tui.